hassantarabai/SynMap_helper_scripts/README.md

 ```
 ### Output
 - invert_fasta.py: Outputs a new FASTA file with reverse-complemented sequences.
-- invert_gff.py: Outputs a new GFF file with inverted coordinates and strand information.
+- invert_gff.py: Outputs a new GFF3 file with inverted coordinates and strand information.

 ### Note
 You can use the **agat_convert_sp_gxf2gxf.pl** command from [agat package](https://anaconda.org/bioconda/agat) to modify the generated inverted gff files for SynMap compatibility: